Why A Civil Rights Memorial?

-Each year fifth grade students who live in Victorville and attend a school located within either Victor Elementary School District or Oro Grande School District, are invited to write essays about an American civil rights leader and indicate why he or she should be honored within the Civil Rights Memorial.
+Each year elementary students who live in Victorville and attend a school located within either Victor Elementary School District or Oro Grande School District, are invited to write essays about an American civil rights leader and indicate why he or she should be honored within the Civil Rights Memorial.

 The winning essay determines the civil rights leader to be honored in the Civil Rights Memorial and a portion of the student's winning essay is displayed on a bronze plaque for the civil rights honoree.

-Plaques recognizing Dr. Martin Luther King, Jr., Asa Philip Randolph, Frederick Douglass and Cesar Chavez are currently displayed at the memorial based on winning essays from previous years.
+Plaques recognizing Dr. Martin Luther King, Jr., Asa Philip Randolph, Frederick Douglass, Cesar Chavez, and Harriet Tubman are currently displayed at the memorial based on winning essays from previous years.

 Essay Contest Judging Criteria

 The City of Victorville Community Services Advisory Committee (CSAC), evaluates student essays based on the following criteria:

 - Content: Clearly express ideas in an organized manner.